Jordanian art: Jordanian modern art movement

 In the late 1950s, a group of young artists who had trained in Europe, returned to Jordan to lay the foundations of the Jordanian modern art movement.
 A number of these students, including Muhanna Al-Dura, Rafiq Lahham, and Suha Katibah Noursi, received their earliest art education in Jordan from the Russian émigré, George Aleef, who was the first Western painter to establish a studio in Amman and teach local students.
 According to Muhanna Dura's memoirs, Aleef taught his students the basics of watercolor, drawing and painting, and the European understanding of perspective.
 Dura along with these young artists helped to spark a local, Jordanian art movement.

 Muhanna Dura ultimately taught painting and art history at the Teachers' Training College in Amman and in 1964, established the Fine Arts Section at the Department of Culture and Art, Amman, and also established the Jordan Institute of Fine Arts in 1970.
-Thus, he inspired a generation of young artists.
 Among his notable students were the Princess Wijdan Ali who is best known for her attempts to revive the traditions of Islamic art. and Nawal Abdallah, who is one of the leading lights of Jordan's contemporary arts scene and whose art often includes calligraphy.

 A second group of artists, who trained in Europe and America in the 1960s, returned to Jordan and began to search for a distinctive Jordanian artistic expression and to assert their Arab identity.
 Notable artists in the Jordanian art movement include: Khalid Khreis (b.
 1955); Nabil Shehadeh (b.
 1949); Yasser Duwaik (b.
 1940); Mahmoud Taha (b.
 1942) and Aziz Amoura (b.
 1944).